datasciencess24/team3/README.md

 ## Structure

-/Data Loader:  includes  methods for loading data and preprocessing them
+**/Data Loader**:  includes  methods for loading data and preprocessing them
 - /Config.py: stores all the parameters, such as the model hyperparameters, training parameters and configuration parameters.
 - /Data_Module.py: handles loading data for use in a PyTorch model.
 It includes functionalities for reading data from multiple files, concatenating them into a single DataFrame, and preparing them for training with a custom collate function.
 - /Dataset.py: Customized structure of the time series dataset